ekqt/ekqtblog/src/data/understanding-jest.md

 In Jest, individual test cases are defined with the `test` function.
 The first function parameter is the _test description_ as a string.
 The second parameter is the testing function, that defines the functionality for the test case.

-The test first executes the code to be tested, meaning that we run the testing functions and then it verifies the results with the [expect function](https://jestjs.io/docs/expect).
+The test first executes the code to be tested, meaning that we run the testing functions, and then it verifies the results with the [expect function](https://jestjs.io/docs/expect).
 The `expect` function gives you access to a number of 'matchers' that let you validate a ton of different things.

 For now, let's take a look at a single test using our _understandingJest.test.js_ file: